MicrosoftDocs/quantum-docs/articles/includes/how-to-submit-resources-estimation-include-qsharp-local.md

 1. Select **qubit_gate_us_e3**, **qubit_gate_us_e4**, **qubit_maj_ns_e4 + floquet_code**, and **qubit_maj_ns_e6 + floquet_code**, and click **OK**.
 1. Accept the default error budget value 0.001 and press **Enter**.
 1. Press **Enter** to accept the input file, in this case, **ShorRE.qs**.
 1. In the case of multiple configurations of parameters, the results are displayed in different rows in the **Results** tab.
-Click on a result from the table to bring up the corresponding space diagram and report data.
 1. The **Space-time diagram** shows the results for all the configurations of parameters.
 The first column of the results table displays the legend for each configuration of parameters.
 You can hover over each point to see the details of the resource estimation at that point.

     :::image type="content" source="../media/multiple-configurations-frontier-shorRE.png" alt-text="Screenshot showing the space-time diagram and the table of results when running multiple configurations of parameter in the Resource Estimator.":::

+1. Click on a **{number of qubits, runtime} point** of the space-time diagram to bring up the corresponding space diagram and report data.